FishGoddess/logit/README.en.md

 **reduce the times of time format.
 However, is it worth to replace time format operation with concurrent competition?**
 **The answer is no, so we cancel this mechanism in v0.1.1-alpha and higher versions.**

-**4. You should know that some APIs like DebugF can't reach high performance as the same as others because of reflection,** **however, their performances are not as bad as we think:**
+**4. You should know that format can't reach high performance as the same as others because of reflection,** **however, their performances are not as bad as we think:**

 | test case | times ran (large is better) |  ns/op (small is better) | B/op | allocs/op |